felipe-augusto/clean-code-javascript/README.md

   setMake(make) {
     this.make = make;
-    // NOTE: Returning this for chaining
+    // NOTA: Retorne this para encadear
     return this;
   }

   setModel(model) {
     this.model = model;
-    // NOTE: Returning this for chaining
+    // NOTA: Retorne this para encadear
     return this;
   }

   setColor(color) {
     this.color = color;
-    // NOTE: Returning this for chaining
+    // NOTA: Retorne this para encadear
     return this;
   }

   save() {
     console.log(this.make, this.model, this.color);
-    // NOTE: Returning this for chaining
+    // NOTA: Retorne this para encadear
     return this;
   }
 }